adamcameron/cfscript/cfscript.md

 ```cfc
 a = 1;
 ```
-Semi-colons are _generally_ optional on Railo:
+Semi-colons are _generally_ optional on Railo/Lucee:
 ```cfc
 a = 1
 ```